 In some cases, hip pain results from issues in your lower back.

-Dr. Baylis and Dr. Burns offer a variety of things you can do at home that may reduce your hip pain.
+Dr. Baylis offers a variety of things you can do at home that may reduce your hip pain.
 Avoid any activities that increase the pain, and take over-the-counter pain relievers such as ibuprofen or acetaminophen to reduce inflammation and ease any discomfort.

 The doctors also suggest wearing shoes with good arch support and avoiding standing for long periods of time, especially on cement or concrete.
 If your hips hurt at night, sleeping on your side with a pillow between your knees may offer relief.
 Reaching and maintaining a healthy weight also reduces the stress and strain on your hip joints and can decrease hip pain.